+Welcome West!
 Your journey into a career in music starts here!
 Whether it's continuing your passion to perform, compose, or teach music, UWG offers both Undergraduate and Graduate degrees in Music to help you reach your full potential.
-The UWG Department of Music is an accredited institution of the National Association of Schools of Music (NASM) and offers degrees in:
+The UWG Music Program is an accredited institution of the National Association of Schools of Music (NASM) and offers degrees in:

 - Bachelor of Music in Music Education